Using Data Streams to bring Adobe Analytics data into Snowflake and viewing the freshly-imported data in Tableau

-As an analyst, I would like to get data related to my website and products from Adobe Analytics into the data warehouse I’m currently using, which is Snowflake.
+As an analyst, you would like to get data related to your website and products from Adobe Analytics into Snowflake.

-First I would need to set the Data Extract Source.
-I can choose an Existing Data Source or a New Data Source.
-I’m going to connect to a New Data Source.
+You can choose an Existing Data Source or a New Data Source.
+We’re going to connect to a New Data Source.

 Note that you would need to link your Adobe Analytics account before getting started.
 Once you do that, you’ll be able to see your Adobe Analytics credentials into the credentials list.